 I love watching the blossoms turn into teeny-tiny cucumbers and watching them grow every day, sometimes seemingly overnight.
 I grew these space-saving cucumbers from seed and I'm training them to grow up our fence.
 The farmers' markets are full of cucumbers right now for you to try this simple recipe - no canning equipment required!

-***Update!!
-Please see my new post on Refrigerator Dill Pickles here.***
+Please see my newer posts on Refrigerator Dill Pickles and Simple Pickled Beets.

 Makes about 6 Cups